bjt-user/Linux/email_clients/aerc.md

 shift + j/k to move between folders \
 ctrl + arrowkeys to move between folders \
 ctrl + n/p to move to next/previous tab \
-j/k or arrowkeys to move to next previous mail
+j/k or arrowkeys to move to next previous mail \
+gg to go to top \
+G to go to bottom \
+ctrl + f/b go up/down one page

 #### send mail